herrera-ignacio/go-handbook/foundations/scope/README.md

 ## Syntactic & Lexical Blocks

-A *synatic block* is a sequence of statements enclosed in braces like those that surround the body of a function or a loop.
+A *syntactic block* is a sequence of statements enclosed in braces like those that surround the body of a function or a loop.

 A name declared inside a syntactic block is not visible outside that block.
 The block **encloses its declarations and determines their scope**.

-We can generalize this notion of blocks to include other groupings of declarations that are not explicitly surrounded entire by braces in the source code; we'll call them all *lexical blocks*.
+We can generalize this notion of blocks to include other groupings of declarations that are not explicitly surrounded entirely by braces in the source code; we'll call them all *lexical blocks*.